 ‘ARTIST ROOMS is a touring collection of over 1600 works by more than 40 international artists.
 The collection is displayed in solo exhibitions – so called ‘ROOMS’ – featuring the work of major artists of the 20th and 21st centuries: from Andy Warhol and Roy Lichtenstein, to Gerhard Richter and Joseph Beuys, Louise Bourgeois and Diane Arbus.
 Hugely influential artists whose work changed the nature of art, and in turn, played a part in transforming how we see the world around us.

 ‘When Diane Arbus died in 1971 at the age of 48, she was a significant influence among serious photographers, but only a handful of her most important pictures were more widely known.
 Her retrospective at The Museum of Modern Art in 1972, a year after her death, offered the public its first encounter with the breadth and power of her achievements – to an unprecedented response.
 Her subject matter and her approach were recognised as revolutionary.

 ‘After nearly half a century, the impact of her photographs remains undiminished.
 Her images are bold, direct.
 They are penetrating and disturbing.
 They continue to inspire controversy, and can make you feel very uncomfortable.
 Viewing her portraits has the force of a personal encounter, and their impact stays with you.
 Her photographs are as universal as they are startling.

-‘Standing here today at The Burton, surrounded by Arbus’s photographs, also has another significance.
+‘Standing here today at the Burton at Bideford, surrounded by Arbus’s photographs, also has another significance.
 Rather than us needing to travel to The Museum of Modern Art in New York, to London or other international cities around the world to experience her work, we are here in Bideford.
 And here, people are able to come to their local gallery to see the work of this singular artist – certainly one of the most important photographers of the 20th century.’